New Jerseyans have voted to legalize adult-use cannabis by a significant margin, thus ending prohibition in the Garden State.

 “New Jersey must stop the cannabis-related arrests that take place, on average, every fifteen minutes in our state.
 After decades of prohibition, the voters have made clear that it is time to end unjust and unnecessary cannabis-related arrests,” Kachalia said.

-Governor Phil Murphy tweeted his delight at adult-use cannabis.
+Governor Phil Murphy tweeted his delight at adult-use cannabis winning.